 Upon completion, participants will be better able to assist clients facing addiction issues.

-To complete the Addictions certificate, you must take a minimum of 84 course hours, including two required workshops and 60 hours of electives.
+No application required.
+To complete the Addictions certificate, you must take a minimum of 7 workshops, including 2 required workshops and 5 electives.
 You can complete this certificate in as little as one year or take up to seven years.
 The two required workshops are Fundamentals of Addiction and Pharmacology.

 You do not have to be working toward the Addictions certificate to take any of these workshops.

 All workshops in the Addictions certificate program are approved for a specified number of continuing education hours (CEUs) through the Canadian Addiction Counsellors Certification Federation (CACCF).
-See workshop descriptions for the number of CEUs each workshop is eligible for.
+See workshop descriptions for the number of CEUs for each workshop.

 For information about the CACCF or how to become a certified Addictions Counsellor, visit www.caccf.ca.

-The online Addictions workshops are completely asynchronous, allowing you to complete the certificate program on your own schedule and from your own location.
+The online Addictions workshops are completely asynchronous, allowing you to complete the workshop requirements on your own schedule and from your own location.
 Each online workshop takes six weeks to complete and will require approximately two hours of work per week.
 Instructors will use a variety of learning methods, such as discussion boards, videos, quizzes and PowerPoint presentations to provide a rich learning experience.

 You don't have to log on to the workshop at any particular time, but the workshop is broken into six separate weeks so you are required to log on and complete the work each week.
 Each weekly lesson includes: